sbthepotato/DAT640-Project-22H/README.md

 Each directory has its own README files which explains the file structure and how to run it.

-- `analysis` - Contains a Jupyter Notebook which has some basic functions to manually inspect characteristics of the datasets
+- `./analysis` - Contains a Jupyter Notebook which has some basic functions to manually inspect characteristics of the datasets
-- `baseline` - Contains the baseline functions and program to run on the DBpedia dataset
+- `./baseline` - Contains the baseline functions and program to run on the DBpedia dataset
-- `datasets` - Contains all the datasets
+- `./datasets` - Contains all the datasets
-- `evaluate` - Contains the files to evaluate the dataset
+- `./evaluate` - Contains the programs to evaluate the results from both the baseline and the advanced method

 ## [SeMantic AnsweR Type (SMART)](https://smart-task.github.io/) prediction [task 2020](https://smart-task.github.io/2020/)